 Ultra‑Endurance Secrets: How Elite Ultramarathoners Train, Pace, and Conquer 100‑plus Mile Races

-I still hear the crunch of gravel under my shoes as I stood at the 10‑kilometre mark of a 150‑mile mountain loop, the sky still a thin slice of pink.
-My heart hammered, not from fear but from the pure, quiet thrill of a question that has haunted every runner: What does my body really need to stay steady for the next 140 miles?
+Gravel crunches beneath my feet at the 10-kilometre mark of a 150-mile mountain loop.
+The sky is a thin pink line.
+My heart races, not from anxiety, but from a question that follows every runner into the distance: how does my body stay steady for the next 140 miles?

 The story behind the question